-I have always wanted to be a teacher, so I completed a master of arts degree English literature at Glasgow University and then immediately went to Strathclyde University to complete a post-graduate degree in Primary education.
+I have always wanted to be a teacher, so I completed a Master of Arts degree in English Literature at Glasgow University and then immediately went to Strathclyde University to complete a post-graduate degree in Primary education.
 In Scotland, one of the schools I worked in was a rural school where I was part of the local council’s Assessment is for Learning working community.
 I attended meetings and helped our particular school develop their assessment strategies.

 I had visited Chicago many times as a child, so when a job was advertised for BISC on a UK teaching website, I knew I had to apply.
 When I researched the school I was even more determined due to the premier education option it offers children in Chicago.